Child's arm with rashes

 When their bodies react to this stuff, it can look like a bunch of different things.
 It’s not always just a simple sneeze.
 This is what I’ve learned to look out for:

 It’s just wild how different it can be from kid to kid, and sometimes it can get pretty serious, really fast.
 You have to be watching.
 I read somewhere that if a kid is coughing and wheezing a lot, it could be a sign that allergies are triggering their asthma, which is a whole other level of worry.
 And things like eczema can get so much worse with allergens, which is just miserable for them.
-It really makes you realize how important it is to keep talking to their doctor about any little changes.
+It really makes you realize how important it is to keep talking to your doctor about even the smallest changes.

 The Importance of Proper Allergy Management in Kids